hashicorp/terraform-provider-aws/website/docs/r/instance.html.markdown

 * `associate_public_ip_address` - (Optional) Associate a public ip address with an instance in a VPC.
 Boolean value.
 * `private_ip` - (Optional) Private IP address to associate with the instance in a VPC.
+* `private_ips` - (Optional, Forces new resource) A list of private IPv4 addresses to assign to the instance's associated network interface.
+Can only be assigned to a new network interface, not an existing one i.e. set in a `network_interface` block.
+By default, the first entry in the list is designated as `primary`.
 * `source_dest_check` - (Optional) Controls if traffic is routed to the instance when the destination address does not match the instance.
 Used for NAT or VPNs.
 Defaults true.
 * `user_data` - (Optional) The user data to provide when launching the instance.
 Do not pass gzip-compressed data via this argument; see `user_data_base64` instead.